JialeTomTian/JialeTomTian/README.md

 ### Hey, I'm Tom 👋

-I am currently a student studying at **University of Waterloo** and am working as a backend developer at **Shopify**.
+I am currently a student studying at **University of Waterloo** and am working as a SDE Intern at **Amazon** and previously worked as a backend intern at Shopify.

-I am also seeking 2022 summer internship opportunities.
+I am also seeking 2023 opportunities.

 Here are some ways you can reach me: